 The locations of the site and surrounding receivers are shown in Figure 1.
 The Masterplan design is shown in Figure 2 and the Stage 1 design is shown in Figure 3.
+This CNVMP only concerns the construction of Warehouse 1 shown in Figure 3, and does not include the works to construct Warehouse 3 or any other infrastructure works associated with Stage 1.

-It is noted that the nearest residences to the north of the site in NCA01 and NCA02 have been demolished since the preparation of the NVIA.
+It is noted that the nearest residences to the north of the site in NCA01 and NCA02 have been demolished since the preparation of the NVIA for the AIE.
 The residences to the south of the site on the adjacent lots in NCA04 have been confirmed by the developer of those lots to be vacant with no intention of occupation prior to being demolished (refer to Appendix C).
 These receivers are identified in blue circles in Figure 1, and have been excluded from the assessment of construction noise and vibration.